Pat Hoberg: Perfect game

-On October 29, 2022, during Game 2 of the 2022 World Series between the Philadelphia Phillies and Houston Astros at Minute Maid Park, Hoberg called a "perfect game" with 129 of 129 taken pitches called correctly.
-Hoberg received widespread praise from both fans and commentators of baseball.
+On October 29, 2022, during Game 2 of the 2022 World Series between the Philadelphia Phillies and Houston Astros at Minute Maid Park, Hoberg called a "perfect game" with 129 of 129 taken pitches called correctly, the first such game since MLB began tracking pitch locations using Statcast in 2015.
+Hoberg was widely regarded as the best ball-strike umpire in MLB.

 Gambling investigation

 On June 14, 2024, MLB announced that Hoberg was disciplined following an investigation into a violation of the league's gambling rules.
 Hoberg appealed the decision, denying having bet on baseball.
 He did not umpire any games during the 2024 season.
 It was later revealed that the investigation began in February, and he was initially fired on May 31.

-On February 3, 2025, MLB fired Hoberg for violation of the league's gambling rules following the appeal.
-It was found that he shared betting accounts with a friend who bet on baseball games, and that Hoberg deleted evidence pertaining to the league's investigation.
-He can apply for reinstatement for the 2026 MLB season.
+Hoberg appealed this decision, but his firing was upheld by the MLB on February 3, 2025.
+The investigation revealed that the umpire shared betting accounts with a friend, and that the friend used the account to bet on MLB games, including games Hoberg umpired; there is no evidence that Hoberg showed bias as an umpire.
+Hoberg also allegedly deleted evidence pertaining to the league's investigation.